Deeby/FuzzLabs/README.md

 ### Development

 This new version of FuzzLabs is currently work in progress but unfortunately this progress is very slow.
 If you are a developer familiar with JavaScript, AngularJS and NodeJS or, Python, or C/C++ and would like to join the project then you are more than welcome.
-Have a look at the code: if you can do better (not that difficult I guess)  then it is very likely you will be accepted as a collaborator. :) Otherwise, you can just sumit pull requests, record issues in the issue tracker or just leave a comment.
-Thank you.
+Have a look at the code: if you can do better (not that difficult I guess) then all will be good. :) Feel free sumit pull requests, record issues in the issue tracker or just leave a comment.